Paradox Nothing Concept Art Radical Art

 (Assembly code for MSDOS.
 Download here.)

-More tautological works by:
+More tautological and self-denoting works by:

 René Magritte